a-akashdeep/a-akashdeep.github.io/_pages/about.md

 author_profile: true
 ---

+# About

-I am a PhD physicist with a research background in experimental condensed matter physics, spintronics, magnetic thin films, and emerging magnetic materials.
+I am a PhD physicist with a background in experimental condensed matter physics, spintronics, magnetic thin films, and emerging magnetic materials.

-My doctoral and collaborative research has focused on understanding how spin, magnetic order, interfaces, surfaces, and crystal symmetry affect transport and dynamics in magnetic heterostructures.
-Much of my work is connected to altermagnetism, RuO₂-based thin films, spin-current generation, magnetotransport, ferrimagnetic garnets, and advanced experimental probes of magnetic order.
+My research has focused on how magnetic order, crystal symmetry, interfaces, and surfaces influence spin transport and dynamics in magnetic heterostructures.
+Much of my work connects altermagnetism, RuO₂-based thin films, magnetotransport, ferrimagnetic garnets, spin-current generation, and advanced probes of magnetic order.

-I enjoy working on problems where careful experiments, physical interpretation, data analysis, and collaboration come together.
-My publication record reflects experience across transport measurements, magnetic characterization, thin-film heterostructures, spectroscopy-based probes, and interdisciplinary collaborations with experimental and theoretical research groups.
+I enjoy work that combines careful experiments, physical interpretation, data analysis, and collaboration.
+During my PhD, I contributed to multi-technique spintronics research, publication work, lab workflows, beamline experiments, student mentoring, and research coordination.

+## How I work

+My work often sits between experimental design, data interpretation, and practical problem-solving.
+I like taking unclear technical problems and turning them into measurable questions: What do we need to test?
+Which measurement can separate competing explanations?
+What does the data actually show?
+How can the result be communicated clearly?

+I value patience, reliability, curiosity, respect, and structured thinking.
+These qualities matter in research because experiments rarely move in a straight line.
+Good work often requires iteration, careful troubleshooting, honest communication, and attention to both details and people.

+## Beyond the lab

-Beyond research, I am interested in communicating scientific ideas clearly and building a professional profile that connects academic research with broader technical and industrial opportunities.
-Outside my professional work, I enjoy running and cycling, which reflect qualities I also value in research: consistency, patience, resilience, and long-term improvement.
+Outside research, I enjoy outdoor and physical activities such as running, cycling, volleyball, swimming, and calisthenics.
+These interests give me balance and reflect qualities I also value professionally: consistency, resilience, long-term improvement, and willingness to keep learning.